-Last summer, BLDGBLOG interviewed author Erik Davis about Davis’s new book The Visionary State – a book that was originally sent to me on the advice of a woman named Theresa Duncan.
+Last summer, BLDGBLOG interviewed author Erik Davis about his new book The Visionary State – a book originally sent to me on the advice of a woman named Theresa Duncan.

 Theresa was the author of an often disarmingly sharp blog called The Wit of the Staircase.